Alvi-Rahman/LeetCode_Solve/README.md

 # LeetCode_Solve
-This is my algorithm solving for LeetCode
+This is my algorithm solving Repo for LeetCode